What is Howlite? – A Complete Buying Guide

 • Lastly, mind the price.
 Most so-called “turquoise” jewelry pieces include perfectly matching blue turquoise beads at an acceptable price.
 This is usually too unrealistic and the stone is actually dyed howlite.
 It is actually very difficult and rare to find multiple turquoise pieces that match perfectly in color, so, for a genuine turquoise necklace of perfectly matching beads the price will typically be very high.

-Howlite Value And Rarity
+Howlite Value and Rarity

 Howlite is neither the rarest nor the most expensive mineral out there.
 However, that doesn’t mean it’s without value.
 Even if we exclude all the ways it can be used as an imitation for other gemstones, howlite itself is quite a beautiful and attractive gemstone too.